miquelvir/lsds-2026/README.md

 # Large Scale Distributed Systems (LSDS)

-To get started, follow the [Developer setup](./DEVELOPER_SETUP.md).
+Follow the [Developer setup](./DEVELOPER_SETUP.md) to get started.

 # Projects

+During the course you must deliver these 3 projects:
 - [HDFS project](./projects/1-hdfs/README.md)
 - [MapReduce project](./projects/2-mapreduce/README.md)
 - [Kafka project](./projects/3-kafka/README.md)

-# Guidelines
+# Coding guidelines

 - Use git commits and pushes (copying and pasting code through the GitHub web UI is not allowed).
 [Help](https://www.youtube.com/watch?v=i_23KUAEtUM)
 - Use informative commit messages.
 [Help](https://www.conventionalcommits.org/en/v1.0.0/#commit-message-with-description-and-breaking-change-footer)
 - Follow [PEP8](https://peps.python.org/pep-0008/)
 - Format your code with [black](https://black.readthedocs.io/en/stable/getting_started.html)
 - Don't add unnecessary comments to your code, we know how to read code!
-- To deliver the projects, submit a link to the repository in the Aula Global task and answer the form linked there.

 > [!TIP]
 > In code projects, adhering to coding standards and using formatters like black allows all contributors to produce more cohesive code.

-# Plagiarism Warning
+# Plagiarism

 Submitting a labs/seminars project which contains code you have not authored is considered plagiarism.